nikolaussucher/microbiology-text/methods_and_tools.Rmd

 * plate count agar
 * trypticase soy agar

-### Minimal Media[edit]
+### Minimal Media

 A defined medium that has just enough ingredients to support growth is called a "minimal medium".
-The number of ingredients that must be added to a minimal medium varies enormously depending on which microorganism is being grown.[7]
+The number of ingredients that must be added to a minimal medium varies enormously depending on which microorganism is being grown.
 Minimal media are those that contain the minimum nutrients possible for colony growth, generally without the presence of amino acids, and are often used by microbiologists and geneticists to grow "wild-type" microorganisms.
 Minimal media can also be used to select for or against recombinants or exconjugants.

 Minimal medium typically contains: